Third-party logistics: Focus

 Logistics outsourcing allows companies with limited logistics expertise to focus on their core business.
 Increasing complexity in business suggests that companies benefit from not devoting resources to areas in which they are not skilled.

 3PLs often specialize in specific industries.
 Their experience can help clients scale their business quickly through levering the logistics providers knowledge across their industry.

 Flexibility

 Third-party logistics providers can provide higher flexibility for geographic distribution and may offer a larger variety of services than clients could provide for themselves.
 Postal services and private couriers typically factor in distance when they calculate the cost of shipping; many 3PL providers market the benefit of what is known as zone skipping to potential clients, because it shortens the distance between products to be shipped and customers, resulting in lower shipping costs.
 This also allows businesses to more predictably manage their resources including workforce size, and turn fixed costs into variable costs.

 Capacity

 3PL Providers typically have a large network of carriers (air, ground, and ocean) which are located all throughout the state, country, or region of the globe.
-This allows them to connect the dots and service their customers no matter where they are trying to transport their commodities.
+This allows them to coordinate logistics services and serve customers across different locations.